 These differences may seem small but when it comes to cognitive load and class time, they can make a big difference.
 Children in English speaking classrooms will need to learn how to spell tricky words like ‘forty’ (which isn’t spelled ‘fourty’ as might be expected).

 It adds to the mental load and fear of failure.
 Chinese only has nine number names, while English has more than two dozen unique number words with their own quirky spellings.
-By the time British children have learnt how to spell ‘eleven’, Chinese children are already racing ahead.
+By the time American children have learned how to spell ‘eleven’, Chinese children are already racing ahead.

 Japanese, Korean and Turkish also express numerical words much more simply than English.
 When Turkish-speaking children were taught a numbered board game they advanced in their counting skills more quickly than English-speaking Canadians, despite the fact the Turkish children had previously had less math tuition.